STAC-USC/Graph-signal-sampling-AVM/README.md

 ## Download and Install

+For this tutorial, I assume you are using a UNIX like OS.

 ### Software dependencies

 This repository uses the following packages.
 They need to be installed in order to run the software in this respository.